whitesmith/MKStoreKit/README.md

 MKStoreKit is a **complete revamp** is not API compatible with previous versions of MKStoreKit.
 Refactoring should however be fairly simple.

 The `MKStoreKit` is a singleton class that takes care of *everything*.
-You then have to initialize it by calling `[[MKStoreKit sharedKit] startProductRequest]` in your `application:didFinishLaunchingWithOptions:`.
+You then have to initialize it by calling `[MKStoreKit.shared startProductRequest]` in your `application:didFinishLaunchingWithOptions:`.
 From then on, it does the magic.
 The MKStoreKit purchases, remembers and even handles remote validation of auto-renewable subscriptions.

 ## Features